qcode-software/qcode-tcl/doc/procs/validate2model.md

-qc::validate
+qc::validate2model
 ===========

 part of [Docs](../index.md)

 Usage
 -----
-`validate dict`
+`validate2model dict`

 Description
 -----------
-Validates a given dictionary against the data model and sets up the record in the global data structure.
+Validates a given dictionary against the data model and sets up the record in the global json payload.
 Returns true if all the data is valid otherwise false.

 Examples